MilanPrpa/Command-Line-Cheat/README.md

 pwd: shows what directory you are currently in. ls, ls-l, ls-la, ls-lah: list the contents of present working directory.
 cd: change directory
+open -a 'google chrome' <browser>: opens browser from terminal.
 touch: used to create file.
 echo $0: shows what shell you are using. echo $SHELL; type shell name to move into it.